ORA

 For every workflow

-Whether you're exploring an idea or automating a pipeline — ora meets you where you are.
+Whether you are exploring an idea or automating a pipeline — ora meets you where you are.

 Ask questions in plain English